utrains/Utrains_python_script/python_projects/project9.md

-## The script in project8 is running locally, Configure it to run periodically (every week)  with lamda function and email the security team with any findings.
+## The script in project8 is running locally, Configure it to run periodically (every week)  with lambda function and email the security team with any findings.

 ## The script is below: